 Where the video marketing met the social media marketing was with their hashtag #AMessageToSpace.
 Here’s the first tweet they sent out using the hashtag:

 You only find out about this hashtag once you click on the link/picture at the end of the video which reads “Create your own message.”
 Clicking on this takes you to the campaign homepage.
-This is where people were able to really participate in the campaign by sending their own SMSs to people as a video message.
+This is where people were able to really participate in the campaign by sending their own SMSs to people as a video messages.

-The campaign has now combined video marketing, social media marketing via the hashtag, and now mobile marketing via the SMS video.
+The campaign has now combined video marketing, social media marketing via the hashtag, and now mobile marketing via SMS video.
 That’s definitely one way to make a hit in today’s digital environment!

 Problems with the A Message to Space Campaign from Hyundai

 Their hashtag strategy was not fully realized because they missed out on the chance to show it 59 million times.
 It isn’t anywhere in the video!
-They could have tacked it on at the end, had it pop up at any time, or permanently embed the hashtag in the upper right hand corner.
+They could have tacked it on at the end, had it pop up at any time, or permanently embedded the hashtag in the upper right-hand corner.
 They missed out on a key way to get views using Twitter marketing with this campaign.
 Maybe it wasn’t their goal, but why not get more followers after all this effort?

-This has made it so when you look through the hashtag history you only see that the majority of messages are from Hyundai and other car companies.
-The large majority of the 59 million views never bothered to use it because they watched the video and that was it.
+This has made it so that when you look through the hashtag history you only see that the majority of messages are from Hyundai and other car companies.
+The large majority of the 59 million viewers never bothered to use it because they watched the video and that was it.
 Having just watched the video, they never saw the hashtag and never tweeted it out.
 All that they have for tweets from real people are these horrible auto-generated ones: